 In either case, it can be incredibly detrimental to a person’s health if left untreated and can lead to a host of other medical conditions.

 What is a thyroid blood test?

-A thyroid blood test or blood panel is a specialized lab test that is used to determine thyroid disease by measuring the levels of the two thyroid hormones in the blood.
-If these levels are shown to be out of balance, then that represents an issue in the thyroid that needs to be corrected.
+A blood test for thyroid or blood panel is a specialized lab test that is used to determine thyroid disease by measuring the levels of the two thyroid hormones in the blood.
+If the thyroid blood test results show that the levels are out of balance, then that represents an issue in the thyroid that needs to be corrected.